700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 - working with Manchester software business Mobysoft on its investment from private equity firm Livingbridge to develop predictive software solutions for the social housing sector.

-Sally is a Partner in the Corporate team and the Office Leader in Chester.
+Sally is a Partner in the Corporate team.

 Sally's field of expertise is in company mergers and acquisitions, joint ventures, re-organisations and re-structurings, as well as corporate advisory matters in high value transactions.
 She has long-standing clients to include serial entrepreneurs, family-owned businesses and major corporates across sectors, including the food, leisure and aviation sectors.